PRODUCTSVisit

 SharpLine® cladding requires additional care when transporting and unloading.

 Pack mass may be up to one tonne.
-When lifting SharpLine® cladding, care should be taken to ensure that the load is spread to prevent damage.
+When lifting SharpLine® cladding, care must be taken to ensure that the load is spread to prevent damage.

 Delivery can normally be made within 72 hours, subject to the delivery location, quantity and material availability, or can be at a pre-arranged date and time.